 I need information about...

-Computed tomography (CT) is a test that combines x-rays and computer scans.
-The result is a detailed picture that can show problems with soft tissues (such as the lining of your sinuses), organs (such as your kidneys or lungs), and bones.
+Computed tomography (CT) is a test that combines X-rays and computer scans.
+The result is a detailed picture that can show problems with soft tissues, such as the lining of your sinuses, organs, such as your kidneys or lungs, blood vessels, and bones.

-Be sure to mention the medications you take and ask if it is okay to take them before the test.
+Be sure to mention the medicines you take.
+Ask if it's OK to take them before the test.

 Arrive on time to check in.